moj-analytical-services/splink/docs/dev_guides/settings_validation/settings_validation_overview.md

 * Set the required data type for a given key.
 * Expand or refine previous titles and descriptions to help with clarity.

-Any updates you wish to make to the schema should be discussed with the wider team, to ensure it won't break backwards compatability and makes sense as a design decision.
+Any updates you wish to make to the schema should be discussed with the wider team, to ensure it won't break backwards compatibility and makes sense as a design decision.

-Detailed information on the arguments that can be suppled to the json schema can be found within the [json schema documentation](https://json-schema.org/learn/getting-started-step-by-step).
+Detailed information on the arguments that can be supplied to the json schema can be found within the [json schema documentation](https://json-schema.org/learn/getting-started-step-by-step).

 <hr>